rladies/rladiesguide/content/organization/events/general/index.en.md

 ## During events

+{{% notice warning %}}
-* Always remember that there is a code of conduct and do not be afraid to use it!
+Always remember that there is a code of conduct and do not be afraid to use it!
 Minorities will feel at home if there's someone there to guard their safe space.
 Sometimes it can be very intimidating to tell someone to shut up or that they are not welcome but the code of conduct actually gives you the authority to do it without being a personal issue.
+{{% /notice %}}

+### Snacks

+If you found a sponsor willing to fund snacks for the event, that might be a great way to make it look more welcoming and promote people talking to each other.
+Try to cater for dietary restrictions.

 ### What is a successful event?